 Fancy some world class scuba diving?
 The aquatic life in the Red Sea is amazing with its untouched corals… let’s go!

-Frequently Asked Questions about Sudan
+FAQs about Sudan

 Is Sudan dangerous to visit?

 At the time of writing, it’s not recommended that you visit Sudan - civil unrest, violent crime and even kidnappings can occur regularly.